-One dead, scores hurt in protests over delayed Honduran vote count
+One dead, over 100 arrested in unrest over delayed Honduran vote count

 With the regular ballot count completed, Hernandez, of the center-right National Party, had a lead of fewer than 50,000 votes.

-Luis Larach, president of business lobby COHEP, told Reuters that the slim, 1.5 percentage point difference between the candidates, meant the hand-count would be crucial.
+Luis Larach, president of business lobby COHEP, told Reuters that the slim, 1.5 percentage point difference between the candidates meant the hand-count would be crucial.

 “For me, it’s still up in the air,” he said.